 Make 2014 a year of resolving to keeping your food safe, healthy and delicious.

 Registered Dietitian and author Carolyn O'Neil shares the benefits of knowing more about food.

 Coconuts are all the rage!
 Coconut water, coconut milk and coconut oils are continually touted for their health and nutrition benefits and versatility for baking and cooking.
 But is coconut oil really good for us?

-As the year winds down, we'd like to thank all of our readers for taking time to learn more about our food system.
-We appreciate your comments and questions!
-We'd also like to thank our food system experts for providing their thoughts and expertise throughout the year.
+As the year winds down, we'd like to thank all of our readers for taking time to ask questions about food.
+We appreciate being a trusted source of reliable information!
+We'd also like to thank all the food system experts we work with for providing their thoughts and expertise throughout the year.